 Cor Caroli marks the northern vertex of the Diamond of Virgo (the Great Diamond), a large asterism best seen in the evenings during the northern hemisphere spring.
 Located under the Big Dipper’s handle, the Great Diamond is also formed by Arcturus in the constellation Boötes, Spica in Virgo, and Denebola in Leo.
 Cor Caroli is the faintest of the four stars.
 The asterism can be used to find the Virgo Cluster of galaxies, the Coma Star Cluster, the Needle Galaxy (NGC 4565), the globular cluster Messier 3, and several other bright deep sky objects.

 The name Cor Caroli (pronunciation: /ˌkɔːr ˈkærəlaɪ/) means “Charles’ heart” in Latin.
 The star was named by Sir Charles Scarborough, the physician to Charles II, who knighted him in 1669.
-It is uncertain whether Scarborough named the star in honour of Charles II, who restored the English monarchy in 1660, or his father Charles I, executed by Oliver Cromwell during the English Civil War in 1649.
+It is uncertain whether Scarborough named the star in honour of Charles II, who restored the English monarchy in 1660, or his father Charles I, beheaded by Oliver Cromwell during the English Civil War in 1649.
 Scarborough claimed that the star appeared particularly bright on the night of Charles II’s return to England, which would suggest it was named after the son.
 However, the name first appeared on a star map by Francis Lamb in 1673 as Cor Caroli Regis Martyris (“the heart of the martyred King Charles”), which suggests that the name refers to the father.

 The name was approved by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on July 20, 2016.
 It formally applies only to the component Alpha2 Canum Venaticorum.